Ringing (signal)

 In electronics, signal processing, and video, ringing is oscillation of a signal, particularly in the step response (the response to a sudden change in input).
 Often ringing is undesirable, but not always, as in the case of resonant inductive coupling.
 It is also known as hunting.
-It is closely related to overshoot, often instigated as damping response following overshoot or undershoot, and thus the terms are at times conflated.

 It is also known as ripple, particularly in electricity or in frequency domain response.

-Electricity

-In electrical circuits, ringing is an unwanted oscillation of a voltage or current.
-It happens when an electrical pulse causes the parasitic capacitances and inductances in the circuit (i.e. those that are not part of the design, but just by-products of the materials used to construct the circuit) to resonate at their characteristic frequency.
-Ringing artifacts are also present in square waves; see Gibbs phenomenon.